Yandex Cloud

 1. Create a test agent.

-2. Create a bucket and upload the test data file into it.
+2. Create a bucket and upload the payload file to it.

-3. Grant the service account linked to the agent read permission in the bucket.
-To do this, edit the bucket's ACL:
+3. Grant the service account linked to the agent read permissions for the bucket.
+To do this, edit the bucket ACL:

-1. In the management console, select the folder the bucket is in.
+1. In the management console, select the folder with the bucket.

 3. Click next to the bucket and select Configure ACL.